GlareDB/glaredb.github.io/docs/about/technical-preview.md

 ## Deployment updates

-While in technical preview, GlareDB deplyoments are updated as follows:
+While in technical preview, GlareDB deployments are updated as follows:

 1. **Serverless** - updated live as we cut new releases.